 In filling out the Description field, provide a general and brief description of the research that produced this data, including the researchers’ purpose or questions they wanted to answer.
 In addition, give an account of the files included in the Work, discussing their contents and the relationships between them.
+If specific software or scripts are required to access your data, this is a good place to document that as well.
 This may take a few sentences to explain fully.
 Information provided for this element will help users understand the contribution of this data to the discipline, as well as how the data files within the Work fit together to form a cohesive dataset.
 An entry in this metadata field is required.

 If you would like to split your entry into multiple paragraphs, you may want to make use of the “+ Add another Description” option.
 Multiple entries are possible for this field.
 See the note about multiple entries later in this guide.

 Examples of good entries in the “Description” field can be found in the following datasets:

 - Discovering History: An Analysis of Secondary Literature Cited in the American Historical Review, 2010-2015

 - Understanding Ecosystem Services Adoption by Natural Resource Managers and Research Ecologists: Survey Data

 - Subjective Effect Reports of Food